waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

 end
 ```

-It's been a while so let's commit our changes to our feature branch in git and swap driver/navigator roles&nbsp;:twisted_rightwards_arrows:.

-Now the new driver can write that helper method.
+Now to write that helper method.
 Rails has auto-generated some placeholder files that we can open up and edit.

 `app/helpers/reviews_helper.rb`: